Skip to main content

 1. Product Sync

-Before initiating any checkout session, you must sync your product catalog with Gale.
-Each product includes metadata such as name, UPC, GTIN, category, and a unique external_id.
+Before initiating any checkout session, sync your product catalog with Gale.
+Each product includes metadata such as name, UPC/GTIN, and a unique product ID from your system.
 Endpoint:

 2. Eligibility Classification

 Once products are synced, Gale automatically checks HSA/FSA eligibility against the SIGIS database.
-You can:
+Each product response includes:

-• Query individual or batch product eligibility using the API
+• Query eligibility using the Check Eligibility endpoint

-• Subscribe to webhook events (product.updated) for real-time updates
+• Subscribe to webhook events (product.updated) for real-time eligibility updates

 3. Hosted Checkout Session